 Because kimchi is made of fermented vegetables, such as Napa cabbage and daikon radish, this dish has health benefits as well.
 Just remember that if you are going to be using the ready-made batter for the dish, available at Korean and other Asian grocery stores, it's important not to ignore the directions in the note at the bottom of the recipe.

-- 1-2 cups of chopped cabbage kimchi (baechu kimchee), depending on how spicy and crunchy you like your pancake
+- 1 to 2 cups kimchi (baechu kimchee, depending on how spicy and crunchy you like your pancake)

 - To begin making kimchi pancakes, you'll need to mix all of the ingredients together and let them sit for about 10 minutes to allow them to blend in.
 Next, you'll check the consistency of the mixture before cooking.
 But note that the batter should be a little bit runnier than American pancake batter so that the pa jun cooks quickly and evenly.